psqlmaster/gorgona/contributing.md

 If you find a bug, please report it via GitHub Issues:

-1. Check if the issue already exists in the [issue tracker](https://github.com/psqlmaster/gargona/issues).
+1. Check if the issue already exists in the [issue tracker](https://github.com/psqlmaster/gorgona/issues).
 2. Create a new issue with a clear title (e.g., "Server crashes on invalid SEND command").
 3. Include:
    - Steps to reproduce the bug.
    - Expected and actual behavior.
    - Environment details (OS, OpenSSL version, compiler).
-   - Relevant logs (e.g., from `gargonad.log`).
+   - Relevant logs (e.g., from `gorgonad.log`).
 4. Use the provided issue template if available.

 ### Suggesting Features